 2. Copenhagen, Denmark

 Denmark might be a small country, but it’s undeniably spectacular; boasting some of the most compelling culture, colourful architecture, and fascinating history in Europe.
-It’s also consistently ranked as one of the happiest countries in the world and once you visit, it won’t take you long to see why!
+It’s also been ranked as the second happiest country in the world and, once you visit, it won’t take you long to see why!

-The capital, Copenhagen, was ranked as the safest city in the world in 2021 thanks to its low crime rates and trustworthy, honest locals – and more good news is that it’s only a one-hour 45-minute flight from the UK.
+The capital, Copenhagen, was ranked as the eighth safest city in the world in 2023 thanks to its low crime rates and trustworthy, honest locals – and more good news is that it’s only a one-hour 45-minute flight from the UK.

 Plus, due to its small size, you can easily discover the delights of this laidback, friendly city on foot or by bike.

-Copenhagen is a fabulous choice for a city break, as it’s as hip as it is historic.
+Copenhagen is a fabulous choice for a city break because it’s as hip as it is historic.
 You can people-watch from canalside cafes, visit excellent museums, learn about Denmark’s Viking history, admire the bright buildings in the historic Nyhavn district, and enjoy fresh, local, and seasonal food in trendy new restaurants.